 Welcome to Class 4 where you will find a mixed Year 5 and Year 6 cohort.
 This year we have a class of 31 pupils - 18 in Year 6 and 13 in Year 5.

-Each day begins with a 'Thinking Activity' which aims to warm up our brains and spend time doing some high quality thinking!
+Each day begins with a 'Thinking Activity' which aims to warm up our brains and spend time doing some high-quality thinking!
 We often look at the 'Thinkers Keys' or use 'De'Bono's thinking hats' to complete these activities and share our thoughts and completed work in an often 'animated' discussion.

 Our day then begins with a whole school Collective Worship where we focus on a different Christian Value theme each half term.
-We celebrate individual achievements in our Collective Worship on a Friday where children can share achievements from out of school, be awarded certificates for gaining a milestone number of house points and also be awarded with class star awards.
+We celebrate individual achievements in our Collective Worship on a Friday where children can share achievements from out of school, be awarded certificates for gaining a milestone number of house points and also be awarded class star awards.

 English lessons mainly focus on novels or non-fiction books where children have the opportunity to read, analyse and complete drama activities around a variety of these and then independently write their very own versions.
-Children continue to develop skills in self editing, checking spellings, punctuation, vocabulary etc.. working hard to produce the best writing they possibly can.
+Children continue to develop skills in self-editing, checking spellings, punctuation, vocabulary etc.. working hard to produce the best writing they possibly can.

 GAPS (grammar, punctuation and spelling) continues to be a real focus in Class 4 and with the curriculum comes higher expectations for children to be able to spell correctly, use and identify some complex punctuation and also recognise classes of words and how these are used in grammar.
 Class 4 also continue to work on their Cursive handwriting script and are enjoying further developing the letter formations and the different joins.
 Many children have also reported positive comments about how much their handwriting has improved (teachers too!)

-If you wish to know more about Class 4, take a look at our Gallery page where you can see what we have been doing or don't hesitate to chat to the class teachers!
+If you wish to know more about Class 4, take a look at our Gallery page where you can see what we have been doing or don't hesitate to chat with the class teachers!

-Things to Remember:
+Things to remember: